 Note: This table presents the regression output from a two stage least squares regression using the Log(Number of New Jobs) as a dependent variable.
 The instrument is described in section 3.2.
 Each observation corresponds to a market (a time quarter by a commuting zone by an occupation).
 Mean Log(Labor HHI) is the mean of the logarithm of the Herfindalh-Hirschman index for the labor market, as described in equation 2.2.
 A labor market is defined over a commuting zone, a 4-digit occupation, and through time quarters.
-Mean Log(Global Revenues HHI) is the mean of the logarithm of the Herfindalh-Hirschman index for the product market.
+Mean Log(Global Product HHI) is the mean of the logarithm of the Herfindalh-Hirschman index for the product market.
 It is defined over an industry and year There are two population level control variables: the mean gender (equal to one if all workers are mean, zero if all workers are female) and the men age (in years).
 There are two firm population level control variables: the Mean Log(Value Added per Worker) and the Mean Log(Number of Employees).
 These variables are constructed by weighting the characteristics of the recruiting firms by their current labor market share.
-The log(Number of Employees) is the number of reported fulltime equivalent number of workers in the firm over the year.
+The log(Number of Employees) is the number of reported full-time equivalent number of workers in the firm over the year.
 The Log(Value Added per Worker) is the log of total value added (revenues minus intermediary costs) over a year divided by the number of full-time equivalent employees.
-There are three different specifications: (i) with time and occupation fixed effects, (ii) with time, occupation, and commuting zone fixed effects, and (iii) with time and market fixed effects (commuting zone by occupation).
 The log-log specification was used because the data presents a natural linear relationship under this form.
-The log-log specification lends itself to the following interpretation of the main coefficient of interest in column (3): ceteris paribus, a 10% increase in labor market concentration lowers wages by approximately $-1.297 \times 0.01 = 12.97\%$.
+The log-log specification lends itself to the following interpretation of the main coefficient of interest in column (3): ceteris paribus, a 10% increase in labor market concentration lowers new recruits by approximately $-1.297 \times 0.01 = 12.97\%$.
 Source: DADS, FARE, and authors' calculations.